yoreei/yoreei.github.io/README.md

-RENAME Hugo's 'public' folder to 'docs'!!!
+RENAME Hugo's 'public' folder to 'docs'

+Hugo outputs to 'public' but github expects to see static content in 'docs'